beka10/DS320FinalProject/index.rst

 	if __name__=='__main__':
     	   main()

-`Click here and download the code above in py format  <http://knuth.luther.edu/~beribe01/FinalProject.py>`_ The dataset after parsing and cleaning.
+`Click here and download the python file of the code above  <http://knuth.luther.edu/~beribe01/FinalProject.py>`_

+The dataset after parsing and cleaning.